szeder/all-git-forks/README.md

 DESCRIPTION
 ===========

-git://github.com/jonseymour/git is my public for of the git repo.
+git://github.com/jonseymour/git is my public fork of the git repo.

 No attempt is made to keep any of the branches stable.
-If you want stability, use one of the tags, but be prepared to rebase your work later.
+If you want stability, please use one of the published tags, but be prepared to rebase your work later.

 Obviously, this policy will change if and when I get any active collaborators.

 BRANCHES
 ========